 Benjy grew up in Galveston and lives on the Island with his wife and two children.
 He is currently managing partner of Simpson, Beeton, Shabot, & McConnell, a civil litigation law firm in Galveston.
 Following law school, he served as an Assistant District Attorney in the Galveston County District Attorney’s Office before going into private practice.
 He obtained his undergraduate degree from The University of Texas at Austin and his law degree from South Texas College of Law.
 He has previously served on the board of directors for United Way of Galveston, the Advocacy Center for Children of Galveston County, and Galveston Island Meals on Wheels.

 London, United Kingdom

 Mr. Daniel K. Thorne is President of Star Lake Capital, Inc. He was a founder and remains an active member of the Board of Directors of Hamilton Thorne Ltd. a leading biotech company in Boston specializing in creating the state of the art tools needed for genetic research.
+He is founder and Chairman of the International Wildlife Trust dedicated to bringing to justice organized criminal networks responsible for the international wildlife trade.
 He was a founding partner of Thacher Associates, an industry leader in integrity monitoring and in disrupting the influence of organized crime in private enterprise.

-In the past Mr. Thorne served as Vice-Chairman of the National Trust for Historic Preservation and as a Trustee by Wildlife Conservation Society and as Vice-President of the Harris and Eliza Kempner Fund.
+In the past Mr. Thorne served as Vice-Chairman of the National Trust for Historic Preservation, Chairman of the Global Heritage Fund, as a Trustee of the Wildlife Conservation Society and for 20 years on the board of The Dian Fossey Gorilla Fund International.

 Hetta (Peaches) Towler Kempner grew up in and lives in Galveston.
 A graduate of Ball High School she received her B A from the University of Pennsylvania.
 She has served for many years as a Life board member of the Fund.